JamesDarby345/Vesuvius_3D_datasets/README.md

 A 2d slice of a cube with the borders of the label overlaid that was produced with this repo.

-Drive link to some preliminary 256^3 nrrd labels: https://drive.google.com/file/d/1V2uqOTY4xhpMMRTfpVftOv0LLgKCK-Ft/view?usp=drive_link
+Drive link to some preliminary 256^3 nrrd labels: [drive link](https://drive.google.com/drive/folders/1URimrVBj8-_boMCHvuELzEqS1Lg8qZIt?usp=sharing)

 ## Why more of this data is useful
 The current best attempt at autosegmentation, Thaumato Anaklpytor relies on a 3d sobel kernel to extract sheet surface points and groups them into sheets with Mask3D.
 This has shown to be succesful, but I doubt it will generalize to dense scroll regions where nearly every pixel is scroll.
 The 3D sobel kernel activations would thus be weak.